pyRiemann/pyRiemann/doc/index.rst

 **Key features:**

-- **Riemannian Geometry** -- Leverage distances, means, and tangent space projections on the SPD manifold.
+- **Riemannian Geometry** -- Leverage distances, means, and tangent space projections on the manifold of SPD/HPD matrices.
 - **scikit-learn Compatible** -- All estimators follow the scikit-learn API.
   Build pipelines, use cross-validation, and grid search out of the box.
 - **Brain-Computer Interfaces** -- State-of-the-art processing and classification of EEG, MEG, and fNIRS signals.
-- **Remote Sensing** -- Apply Riemannian methods to SAR image classification.
+- **Remote Sensing** -- Apply Riemannian clustering to radar image segmentation.
 - **Transfer Learning** -- Domain adaptation tools for cross-session and cross-subject generalization.
-- **NumPy and PyTorch Backends** -- Core utility functions support both backends transparently through the
+- **NumPy and PyTorch Backends** -- Core geometry functions support both backends transparently through the
   `Python Array API <https://data-apis.org/array-api/>`_, enabling optional GPU acceleration and autograd when PyTorch tensors are passed in.